 So how can marketers survive this cookie-less future?
 Investing in the development of alternative technologies and advertising channels may be the most promising solution.

 Cookies are text files that gather data about you and your browsing activity.
 They identify your computer while you’re connected to a computer network.
 More specifically, HTTP cookies can be used to identify and track specific users.

 There are two types of HTTP cookies in use today:

 - Session cookies: These cookies are only active while you’re on a website.
 They’re stored in your device’s random access memory (RAM) and are deleted at the end of your session.

 - Persistent cookies: These cookies embed into your device’s hard drive and remain for an indefinite amount of time.
 Some have an expiration date when they are automatically deleted.

-Digital marketers use both to track user behavior and understand their target audience.
+Digital marketers use both to track user website behavior and understand their target audience.
 There’s also a difference between first-party and third-party cookies, which depends on who owns the cookie.